mikepaxton/ChickenCoop-circuitPython-/README.txt

 To the right of the Pico you will see a red and yellow wire.
 This is the photocell holder attached to it.
 You will also see some speaker wire coiled up on the left side.
 When I was running with a Raspberry Pi 3b I had Airplay installed on it and could play music in the backyard through the speakers attached to the chicken coop.

+#  TODO: Implement a hardware reset button incase the Pico ever locks up.
+Pin # 30 (run) tied to ground via a momentary button will do the trick.
+NOTE: I've implemented an E-Stop (emergency stop) button in code but have not wired it up in my panel.
+It's not pictured or mentioned here.

  Current wiring to panel door.
  Buttons - 4: Manual Override, Light switch, open button and close button.